Curl-crested aracari: Distribution and habitat

 The curl-crested aracari is found in the southwestern Amazon Basin south of the Amazon River.
 Its range extends from northern Peru south of the Marañón River east into western Brazil to the Madeira River and southeast to the Xingu River.
-From Peru the range also extends south into northern and central Boliva and into Brazil as far as northern Mato Grosso.
+From Peru the range also extends south into northern and central Bolivia and into Brazil as far as northern Mato Grosso.
 It inhabits the interior, clearings, and edges of wet forest both well-drained and swampy.
 It mostly occurs at elevations below 500 m but is found as high as 900 m near the Andes.

 Behavior

 Movement

 The curl-crested aracari apparently makes short-distance or local movements but is otherwise a year-round resident.

 Feeding

 The curl-crested aracari usually forages in groups of up to 12 individuals, and usually in the canopy.
 It does feed at fruiting bushes near the ground.
 Its diet has not been detailed but is known to be mostly fruit.
 Its diet also includes eggs and young of other birds, and it is known to tear apart the nests of yellow-rumped caciques (Cacicus cela) to obtain them.